open-education-api/specification/Governance.md

 https://github.com/open-education-api/specification

 **Mailing list**</br>
 The members of the working group are subscribed to the mailing list, which is intended for members of the working group to communicate with each other.
-See: https://groups.google.com/forum/#!forum/openonderwijsapi
+Users can subscribe at: https://list.surfnet.nl/mailman/listinfo/openonderwijsapi

 # 3. Project participants and roles